kaixindeken/home-task-serverless/Goal-3/README.md

 Using Docker to compile and build docker image for runtime

-> You can change broker if needed at the beginning in `runtime.go` file
+You may change broker if needed at the beginning in `runtime.go` file

 To build the image, you can run the command below: